Revisiting light propagation over (loop) quantum Universe: Quantization and Born-Oppenheimer approximation

 Before we explore the specifics, let's outline our program to facilitate a clearer understanding for the readers.
-Similar to the derivation of mode-dependent susceptibility, we operate at the linear order and compute the back-reaction of each mode independently within the BO approximation for the system \eqref{Ham-tot}.
-To initiate the BO program, we begin by making the ansatz: $\Psi_\mathbf{k}(v, Q_\mathbf{k}, T) = \Psi(v, T) \otimes \psi_\mathbf{k}(Q_\mathbf{k}, T;v)$ for the total wave function of the light-geometry system (where $\Psi(v, T)$ and $\psi_\mathbf{k}(Q_\mathbf{k}, T;v)$ are the wave functions of geometry and e-m modes, respectively).
-In contrast to the scenario encountered in the interaction between e-m fields and atoms within materials, the e-m Hamiltonian, denoted as \eqref{Hamiltonian-SF1-QG2}, fundamentally represents an interacting Hamiltonian.
-Notably, it is intricately entwined with geometrical operators.
-For the Born–Oppenheimer approximation to work, the dependence of $\psi_\mathbf{k}(Q_\mathbf{k}, T;v)$ on $v$ should be interpreted in a parametric manner—specifically, we should hold $v$ constant and treat $\psi_\mathbf{k}(Q_\mathbf{k}, T;v)$ as an element within the space $\mathscr{H}_{\rm EM}$.
-This assumption is justified when working in a representation where $\hat{v}$ acts as a multiplication operator and furthermore the energy scales of matter and gravity parts are well separated \cite{Giesel:2009at}.
-In the subsequent step, we start with equation \eqref{QG-Shroedinger-2} and left-multiply it by $\psi_\mathbf{k}(Q_\mathbf{k}, T;v)$.
-Next, we take the scalar product in the space $\mathscr{H}_{\rm EM}$.
-To derive the eigenvalue equation \eqref{eq:H-corr}, we disregard all off-diagonal terms in the matrix elements of $\hat{H}_{\rm gr}$ resulting from the action of the geometry operator $\hat{N}$ on $\psi_\mathbf{k}(Q_\mathbf{k}, T;v)$.
-This simplification is valid when $| e^n_\mathbf{k}({v}) - e^m_\mathbf{k}({v}) | \gg |E^\mu_\mathbf{k} - E^\nu_\mathbf{k}|$.
-Essentially, this means that the impact of light degrees of freedom on the dynamics of geometric heavy degrees of freedom is effectively captured solely by their eigenvalues. \\ Then, following the algorithm outlined in Ref.~\cite{Parvizi:2021ekr}, we can construct the backreacted state $\Psi_1(v, T)$ using the modified eigenfunctions $\xi^\mu_\mathbf{k}(v)$ of the perturbed quantum geometry.
-These are given as Dirac delta normalized solutions to the eigenvalue problem
+Similar to the derivation of mode-dependent susceptibility, we operate at the linear order and compute the back-reaction of each mode independently within the Born–Oppenheimer (BO) approximation for the system \eqref{QG-Shroedinger-2}.
+Various techniques can be employed to account for the backreaction effect.
+One such approach involves the BO decomposition applied to the Hilbert space.
+For an in-depth exploration in the context of quantum gravity, refer to \cite{Kiefer:2004xyv} and \cite{Rovelli:2008aa} .
+Additionally, the application of this approximation method within the spinfoam approach to LQC is explored in \cite{Rovelli:2008aa} and discussed in the context of the hybrid approach to LQC in \cite{CastelloGomar:2016rjj}.
+The BO methods for LQG and the necessary conditions that the gravitational field algebra must satisfy are elucidated in \cite{Giesel:2009at}.
+Additionally, a more extensive generalization of the BO approximation, applicable to a diverse range of quantum systems, is explored in \cite{Schander:2019wuq, Schander:2019ovh, Schander:2019bca} and reviewed in \cite{Schander:2021pgt}.
+Born-Oppenheimer approximation assumes that the wave functions of geometry and e-m field in our system can be treated separately.
+This is based on the fact that geometry degrees of freedom are heavier than e-m modes due to their larger relative energy difference.
+Consequently, we can solve the eigenvalue problem of the entire system perturbatively and compute the backreaction of e-m modes on the background geometry quantum state.
+To employ the BO approximation, we begin by making the ansatz: $\Psi_\mathbf{k}(v, Q_\mathbf{k}^{(r)}, T) = \psi_\mathbf{k}(v, T) \otimes \phi_\mathbf{k}(Q_\mathbf{k}^{(r)}, T;v)$ for the total wave function of the light-geometry system, where $\psi(v, T)$ and $\phi_\mathbf{k}(Q_\mathbf{k}^{(r)}, T;v)$ are the wave functions of geometry and e-m modes, respectively.
+In contrast to the scenario encountered in the interaction between e-m fields and atoms within materials, the e-m Hamiltonian, denoted as \eqref{Hamiltonian-SF1}, fundamentally represents an interacting Hamiltonian, which is intricately entwined with geometrical operators.
+For the Born–Oppenheimer approximation to work, the dependence of $\phi_\mathbf{k}(Q_\mathbf{k}^{(r)}, T;v)$ on $v$ should be interpreted in a parametric manner, specifically, we should hold $v$ constant and treat $\phi_\mathbf{k}(Q_\mathbf{k}^{(r)}, T;v)$ as an element within the Hilbert space $\mathscr{H}_{\rm EM}$.
+This assumption is justified when working in a representation where $\hat{v}$ acts as a multiplication operator; furthermore, the energy scales of the matter and gravity parts are well separated \cite{Giesel:2009at}.
+We now start by solving the eigenvalue equation